 Instructions

-- Preheat grill with cover closed to medium/high heat for at least 10 minutes.
-Make sure grates are seasoned (coated generously with oil – see notes below)
+- Preheat grill with cover closed to medium-high heat (about 400°F) for at least 10 minutes.

-- Pat pork chops dry and coat with vegetable oil.
+- Pat pork chops dry with paper towels and coat with vegetable oil.

-- Place pork chops on grill and leave alone for 5-7 minutes, or until they release from the grill grate with little effort.
+- Place pork chops on hot grill and leave alone for 5-7 minutes, or until they release from the grill grate with little effort.
 Use tongs and turn pork chops ¼ turn to create cross grill marks.
-Continue grilling for 2-3 more minutes.
+Continue grilling for 2-3 more minutes for a total of 7-10 minutes on 1st side.

-- Flip pork chops and grill 2nd side for 2-3 minutes, just to sear, and internal temperature of 145°(F)
+- Flip pork chops and grill 2nd side for 2-3 minutes, just to sear.

-- Remove pork chops from grill and let rest on a plate for 2-3 minutes before carving.
+- When internal temperature is 140°(F) remove pork chops from grill and let rest on a plate for 5 minutes before serving.

 Notes